 - First, you need to stand in Mountain pose (Tadasana) at the top of your mat.

-- Keep both your legs far apart, there should be a distance of 2 to 2.5 feet between both legs.
+- Keep both your legs far apart; there should be a distance of 2 to 2.5 feet between both legs.

-- Now, while bending your knees, sit slowly towards the bottom, in this posture you will come to a bowel movement.
+- Now, while bending your knees, sit slowly towards the bottom.
+In this posture, you will come to a bowel movement.

 - Keep your thighs wider than the upper part of the torso.